 How to get perfect chocolate puddles

-Moisture loss when browning butter.
+Moisture loss when browning butter - this is important!

 Ranting aside, it is particularly important that you use a scale to bake with for small batch recipes, or recipes using brown butter.
 Small batch recipes rely on the ratio of ingredients being correct and there is much less room for error.
 And the best way to get this correct is to by using a scale.
 Different butters will have different moisture levels, which affects the yield of brown butter.
 American style butter have a higher water content, so will produce less brown butter when the water is cooked off.
 European or New Zealand style butter, which is higher in fat than American butter, will have less water that needs cooking off, so you will end up with a higher yield of brown butter.